andrew-pa/endless-hole/spec/kernel.md

 ### Messages
 The kernel distributes messages between threads.
 Messages consist of 64-byte blocks, and can be a maximum of 16 blocks long (1024 bytes).
+Messages must be 8-byte aligned.
 Messages contain:
-- the process and thread ID of the sender
+- the process and thread ID of the sender.
+The thread ID is optional.
-- flags indicating if this message is a reply and if it contains a memory operation
+- flags indicating if this message is a reply, if it contains a memory operation, and if it should be deleted from the thread's receive queue yet
 - the number of blocks total used by the message
 - a unique message ID
 - optionally, the unique message ID this message is in response to
 - optionally, a memory loan or move that can be accepted by the receiver
 - some amount of data

-Messages are queued but if the queue overflows, the process will fault.
-Messages can be sent to a process' designated receiver thread without knowing the thread ID.
+Messages can be sent to a process' designated receiver thread without knowing the thread ID by leaving the thread ID unspecified.

+The kernel must store messages that are in transit, having been sent but not yet received.
+To do this, the kernel loans, for each thread, a region of memory to hold received messages for that thread.
+The process does not actually need to know about this loan, because it receives the necessary slices from the `receive` system call.
+Threads must mark the messages as read/deletable after they are done with them so the kernel can reuse the space.

 ### Boot Process
 The kernel boot process looks something like: